PanasheTapfumaneyi/GameVerse/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or feedback, feel free to reach out to me at tapfumaneyi.courtney@gmail.com.

 ![image](https://github.com/user-attachments/assets/a7e4e1fb-dd02-4631-ab36-9bd66a96d604)